-While there is no formal dress code for residents.
+There is no formal dress code for residents.
 However, given the special nature of dealing with patients and their families, there are certain guidelines that are appropriate.
-Professional appearance and demeanor are a demonstration of respect for the patient and the profession, and of self-respect.
+Professional appearance and demeanor are demonstration of respect for the patient and the profession, and of self-respect.